Betta fish are one of the most popularly kept, easily recognizable home aquarium fish in the world today.

 Bettas definitely require light!
 A regular, daily period of darkness is also vital for your fish because they are diurnal (just like us), meaning they need a daytime and night-time schedule to know when it’s time to be active, to eat and also when to catch some Zzz’s.

-You can take a detailed dive into the topic in our article on light and darkness cycles here.
+You can take a detailed dive into the topic in: Do betta fish need light?.

 What are the Best Plants to Put in a Betta Tank?